modopayments/modo2auth-js/README.md

 - `api_identifier` - API key from Modo
 - `api_secret` - API secret from Modo

-These values will be used when intantiating the library.
+These values will be used when instantiating the library.

 # Install